XSD Tools¶

 5. Schema Analysis¶

-The Schema Analysis tab provides comprehensive analysis tools for your XSD.
+The Schema Analysis view (in the Type Library activity) provides comprehensive analysis tools for your XSD.

 Sub-Tabs¶